Vyral/mark-adams/_posts/2021-01-18-the-highest-offer-may-not-be-the-best-and-heres-why.md

 ---
 layout: post
-title: 'The Highest Offer May Now Be the Best, and Here’s Why'
+title: 'The Highest Offer May Not Be the Best, and Here’s Why'
 date: 2021-01-18 11:00:00
 tags:
 excerpt: Here’s why the highest offer isn’t always the best one.